sourcefrog/conserve/doc/unimplemented/encryption.md

 The key can optionally be stored in some kind of system keyring, so that it is somewhat harder to steal, e.g. so that it is only unlocked when the user is logged in.
 (At the price of only being available to make backups when the user is logged in, in that case.)

 It's important that users keep a copy of the key in a place where it will not be lost if the backup source is lost, e.g. typically not on the same machine.
 The key should be concisely representable as text.

-Users can also choose to enter a passphrase in the terminal for manual backups or restores.

-Users should have the option to choose their own passphrase so that they can memorize it, or write it on paper.
+These backups of the key must also be stored somewhere that the user feels is significantly less likely to be compromised than the backup storage itself, otherwise the encrytion is adding no value.

 Test restores or validation should allow the user to try presenting the key as if they were doing a recovery, e.g. by typing it in or using a non-default file, even if it is normally read from a file or keyring.

+It would be good to support key rotation: new keys are used to write new versions, while old data remains encrypted with an accessible through the key originally used to store it.
+This limits the damage if an older version of the backup key is leaked: data after it was rotated out is not readable.

+If the user presents the wrong keyset this give a clear error message that it's the wrong key.
+(This might be in tension with allowing recovery even if some keys are missing?)

+### Resilience

+If one key from the keyset is lost or unavailable it should still be possible to read other backups, or even partial backups?
+In other words failure to decrypt one file should be loudly flagged but should not abort the whole process: the same as if one file was missing or corrupt.

 ### Non-goals